coder966/react-rich-ui/docs/v1/components/RruPageableTable.md

 | confirmationDesc | Confirmation dialog description | No |
 | confirmLabel | Confirmation dialog confirm button label | No |
 | cancelLabel | Confirmation dialog cancel button label | No |

+### getRetainedTableSearchObject
+This function allows you to read the table persisted search object even after the table has been de-mounted due to navigation or page refresh.
+This comes handy when you want to re-initialize the search form with the same last values it was in before the table (alongside with the search form) is destroyed.

+In case you have multiple tables in the same page, just provide the function with the table index (1-based).